launchdarkly/integration-framework/server/README.md

 # LaunchDarkly Integration Validation Server (beta)

-The LaunchDarkly Integration Validation Server is a tool that allows developers to test their integrations with LaunchDarkly using an Express server.
+The LaunchDarkly Integration Validation Server is a tool that developers can use to test their integrations with LaunchDarkly.
 This server provides an environment where developers can validate their integrations with LaunchDarkly's feature flag management platform.

 ## Getting started